eesutant/eesutant.github.io/content/blog/Overview of the Last Eight Prophets - from Jonah ot Malachi - Things Surely to be Believed.md

 ---
-title: **Overview of the Last Eight Prophets - from Jonah to Malachi - Things Surely to be Believed**
+title: "Overview of the Last Eight Prophets - from Jonah to Malachi - Things Surely to be Believed"
 description: "..."
 categories: ["blog"]
 tags: ["bible"]